PennTURBO/disease-diagnosis-knowledgegraph-pipeline/SNOMED_RDF_generation.md

 - Graphical Configuration
   - no changes should be needed for the source format or folder
   - no changes should be needed for the output source or folder, but the database type for "Write Database Load Scripts" should be set to "MySQL 5.6", even if you are using a different version of MySQL or MariaDB.
 If you are really going to use MS Access or Oracle, you should indicate that.
-  - Source list tab:  this is where you choose which knowledgebase to include in the subset/output.
+  - Source list tab:  this is where you choose which [UMLS knowledgebase source(s)](sample_UMLS_sources.md) to include in the subset/output.
 Clicking on a source without holding control or command will clear all other selections.
 Note that in the default setting, clicking on sources excludes them.
     - I recommend switching to "Select sources to INCLUDE in subset" mode.
     - Then click on "US Edition of SNOMED CT ...".
 Other sources should become unselected.
     - MetaMorphoSys will encourage you to include the Spanish Language Edition and the Veterinary Extensions.
 I have been control/command clicking both to clear them.